levilevente/AirStrike/README.md

 # Description

-- Start the game write your name and your preferred round time to play and enjoy the game.
+- Start the 2D game, write your name, your preferred round time to play and enjoy the game.

 # Getting Started
 - Java Development Kit (JDK) installed